 Home treatment depends on the location of, and reaction to, the sting.

 Wash the exposed area with plenty of soap and water.
-Do not use alcohol to wash the area.
-Wash eyes with plenty of water if any toxin gets in them.
+DO NOT use alcohol to wash the area.
+Wash the eyes with plenty of water if any venom gets in them.

-For mild stings, place ice (wrapped in a washcloth or other suitable covering) on the bite area for 10 minutes and then off for 10 minutes.
+For mild stings, place ice (wrapped in a clean cloth) on the bite area for 10 minutes and then off for 10 minutes.
 Repeat this process.
-If the patient has circulatory problems, decrease the time to prevent possible damage to the skin.
+If the person has problems with blood circulation, decrease the time to prevent possible damage to the skin.

 Some people are allergic to fire ant venom.
-If the reaction is severe, seek immediate medical help and call your local emergency number (such as 911) or poison control.
+If the reaction is severe, seek medical help right away and call your local emergency number (such as 911) or poison control.

 Before Calling Emergency